tbreuss/mithril-by-examples/examples/tic-tac-toe.md

     - mithril-stream@2.0.0/stream.js
 ---

+In this example we can see and play the famous tic-tac-toe game against the computer.
-Tic Tac Toe using a central model for state management.
+The game is using a central model for state management together with Mithril.js' own stream library.
+Besides that the 3rd-party library Ramda - A practical functional library for JavaScript programmers - is used.
+Well done and a very nice Mithril.js example.

 ## HTML